Bar examination: South Africa

 Attorneys may additionally qualify as Notaries and Conveyancers, via the Conveyancing and Notarial Practice Examinations; those with technical or scientific training may further qualify as patent attorneys.

 The requirements to enter private practice as an advocate (Junior Counsel) are also twofold: one needs to become a member of a Bar Association by undergoing a period of training (pupilage) for one year with a practicing advocate and one also needs to sit an admission examination.
 On the recommendation of the Bar Councils, an advocate "of proven experience and skill" (at least ten years experience), may be appointed by the President of South Africa as a Senior Counsel (SC; also referred to as a "silk").

 The law regulating admission to practise law ("The Qualifications of Legal Practitioners Amendment Act of 1997") is being revised.

 South Korea

 Due to the colonial-era influence, South Korea's bar exam system closely follows that of Japan's.
 First introduced in 1963, South Korea is phasing out in 2017 its old system that allows anyone to take the exam and undergo mandatory 2-year state-sponsored training that is criticized for generating "고시낭인" or "exam jobless" referring to people who spend many years of their lives preparing for the exam.
 The new law school system that began in 2009 allows only the graduates of a law school to apply for the bar exam.

 Spain

-In Spain the examination to access the legal profession and legal practice is called State Examination for Access to the Legal Profession.
+In Spain the examination to be admitted into the legal practice is the All Spain Bar Examination (after which the lawyer's license is obtained).
+The examination is called and conducted by the Ministry of Justice and is the same for all Spain, regardless of which bar association you later join.
+It is called annually (once a year) and takes place at the same time throughout all Spain.

 The evaluation test has a total duration of 4 hours and consists of: